-Strength lies in numbers: joining forces to press policy-makers
+Strength lies in numbers: joining forces to press policy-makers (Thursday, 24 September)

 From impressive support-campaigns to the creation of new live music associations over the last six months, live music venues have pressed policymakers through joint actions to get their voices heard.
 Their inspiring advocacy work showed results.
-Although our sector is far from reaching a safe haven, this crisis has showed us, once again, that together we are stronger.
+Although our sector is far from reaching a safe haven, this crisis has shown us, once again, that together we are stronger.
 How did this pandemic change the way live music venues interact with public authorities?
 What are the effects on the structuration of the live music sector?
 What good practices can we withdraw from this situation to inspire others?

 Moderator: Elisa Thoma, Live DMA (FR)

-This session is organised by Live DMA.
+This session was curated by Live DMA.

 Time for a much-needed boost to the European music scene!
+(Thursday, 24 September)

 Moderator: Miran Rusjan, MENT Ljubljana (SL)

-This session is organised by MENT Ljubljana.
+This session was curated by MENT Ljubljana.

-Music venues and cultural centres as cultural mediators
+Music venues and cultural centres as cultural mediators (Thursday, 24 September)

 As places of both participation and activism, music venues and cultural centres’ work bring to the forefront important discussions that might lead the way to the making of cultural and social policies.
 Engaged with specific ecosystems and urban environments, they play an essential role that answers directly to their own communities’ needs.

 In this panel, we discuss the importance of music venues and cultural centres as social and cultural mediators, their role in setting the ground for the development of cultural policies and how to bring together these spaces and the decision-makers.